Workflow Versioning

 You can sort the Updated Date column on the Workflows page in ascending or descending order using the arrow icons in the column header.

-Re-executing a Workflow with the Same Start Variable:
+Starting a New Workflow Instance Using the Same Start Variable:

 You can choose:

-- Start: to proceed with re-execution using the same value.
+- Start: to create a new instance using the same Start Variable

-- Cancel: to return and modify the Start Variable.
+- Cancel: to go back and modify the Start Variable value

 - If you proceed, a timestamp is appended to the workflow name on the My Work page to help distinguish it from previous instances.